fhildeb/validator-income-reporter/README.md

 - 📈 Historical median prices for daily earned income
 - 🧾 Daily, monthly, and yearly income metrics

+## Costs

+The income reporting tool uses the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/).
+To fetch historical price data, you will need to create a [CoinMarketCap Developer Account](https://coinmarketcap.com/api/pricing) and subscribe to either the _Hobbyist_, _Startup_, or _Standard_ pricing model to retrieve historical data.

+You will usually get a 100% discount for the first month after signing up, meaning you can generate your reports and switch back to the _free Basic Plan_ after that.

 ## Report Generation

 ![Income Reporter Export](/img/income_reporter_export.png)

+### General Description

+🤝 **Multi-Address Functionality:** The report is generated for one validator withdrawal address.
+However, you can use this tool to generate multiple reports and merge their raw CSV data using a table calculation program of your choice.

+🎯 **Accuracy Measurements**: The script retrieves data based on fetching batched coin balance events and calculating only positive withdrawal deltas that appeared due to being a block miner or listed within block withdrawals.
+The additional checks allow you to generate accurate staking reports even if you regularly send, receive, or sell coins from the address, as those will not be included.

+👟 **Run-Time**: The script's run-time will depend on the number of validators you are running and how far apart the year is from the current date.
+Every validator key that receives withdrawals to this address will take around 3-4 minutes.
+For every year it has to iterate through, it will take another 30 seconds per validator.
+If you have 10 validator keys connected to your address and want to generate a report that is one year in the past, the script will need around 40 minutes.

+### Tax Disclaimers

+> The tool and its developers make no guarantees or warranties regarding the data's completeness, reliability, or accuracy.
+Users acknowledge that the information provided by the tool may contain errors, omissions, or inaccuracies.

+> The tool's outputs should not be considered a substitute for professional advice from a qualified tax advisor, accountant, or lawyer.
+Users are advised to consult with appropriate professionals before making any decisions based on the data provided by the tool.
+The developers of this tool shall not be held responsible for any legal or tax-related consequences resulting from using the tool or its outputs.

 ## Development